 This is a lawsuit filed in 1999 in state court in Hidalgo County, Texas by a physician and his professional associations alleging tortious interference with contractual relationships and retaliation against McAllen Medical Center in McAllen, Texas as well as Universal Health Services, Inc. The state court has entered a summary judgment order awarding plaintiff \$3.85 million in damages.
-With prejudgment interest, the total amount of the order amounts to approximately \$8.5 million, for which a related expense and liability was included in our financial results for the three and nine-month periods ended September 30, 2017.
+With prejudgment interest, the total amount of the order amounts to approximately \$9 million, for which a reserve is included in our financial statements as of December 31, 2017.
 A trial on punitive damages, emotional distress and attorneys' fees remains to be conducted if the summary judgment order is not vacated.
 The case has been removed to federal court.
-Plaintiffs have filed a motion to remand.
-Once the remand motion is decided, we will file a motion for reconsideration and/or new trial.
-In the event the trial court does not grant the motion reversing the summary judgment order, we intend to appeal.
+Plaintiffs filed a motion to remand.
+In February 2018, the federal court denied plaintiffs' motion to remand and retained the case in federal court.
+Plaintiffs have filed a writ of mandamus with the 5th Circuit Court of Appeals seeking to overturn the federal court's decision denying remand.
+We have filed a motion for reconsideration of state court's summary judgment order in the federal court proceeding.